jkrogager/VoigtFit/docs/documentation.rst

 	this defines the systemic redshift as the 3rd component of FeII systemic  -1  SiII
 	this defines the systemic redshift as the last component of SiII

-clear mask

-This command will clear all the spectral masks that have been defined.